STLCC Program Information Policies

 • Students may appeal decisions regarding restricted probation and suspension to the campus Probation/Suspension Appeals Committee.

 • The College will notify students in writing that they have been placed on academic probation at the end of an academic term.
-The letters to the students will specify the individual or office to which all student inquiries are to be directed.
+The letters to the students will identify a specific individual or office to which all student inquiries are to be directed.

 • The College informs students of how to avail themselves of a process designed to assist them in improving their academic performance.

-• Students who wish to appeal their probation or suspension status may notify the campus chief academic offer in writing no later than five working days before the first day of class of the term in which they wish to enroll.
-The students explain their reason for the appeal and why the probation/suspension should be rescinded.
+• Students who wish to appeal their probation or suspension status may notify the campus chief academic officer in writing no later than five working days before the first day of class of the term in which they wish to enroll.
+The students explain their reasons for the appeal and why the probation/suspension should be rescinded.